poly-on-fire/pullmodel/README.md

 ## Why?
 What is the Motive?

-I've been writing apps that suck, since 1972 when I wrote my first APL Basic app on a main frame.
+I've been writing apps that suck, since 1972 when I wrote my first APL Basic app on a 1960's mainframe.
 They **always fall short:**

 * Won't **deploy** on meaningfully wide array of devices.
 * **Hard** to write or maintain the code.
 * What I write is immediately **obsolete** code because the next, and also **fat**, framework is completely better and different.
-* Tail wags dog - Easy to write but then deploying subsequent **releases** becomes a nightmare.
+* Subsequent **releases** becomes a nightmare.
 * Features are too **limited** - users find app more trouble than it's worth.
 * High **costs** make it where only a large corporation can bankroll a decent application through it's lifecycle.